What’s The Deal with Alcohol Detox?

 - What is alcohol withdrawal syndrome?
 Does it have a timeline?

 - How does alcohol detox help a person?

 - What if I want more information about alcohol detox?

 What Does Alcohol Do To The Body And The Mind?

-Alcohol comes in many forms.
-Beer, wine, whiskey, rum, vodka, tequila.
+Alcohol comes in many forms—beer, wine, whiskey, rum, vodka, and tequila.
 You likely know some of these words.
 Like anything we drink, alcohol flows down our esophagus.
-It ends up in our stomach.
+It ends up in our stomachs.
 Some of the alcohol gets broken down in the stomach.
 The rest absorbs into the blood via the small intestine.
 Our liver cleanses the alcohol out of our blood.
 When we drink faster than the liver breaks the alcohol down, we become drunk.

 When alcohol enters the brain, it affects how we think and behave.
 Alcohol negatively affects the hippocampus.
 The hippocampus controls our memories.
 This explains why we have trouble remembering things after drinking.
 Our hippocampus does not function properly.
-Drunkenness also impairs parts of the brain responsible for movement, speech, and impulse control.
+Drunkenness also impairs brain parts responsible for movement, speech, and impulse control.

 What Is Alcohol Use Disorder (AUD)?